sous-chefs/rundeck/cookbooks/wt_netacuity/README.md

 = USAGE:
 Add wt_netacuity role to a node to apply this cookbook.
-Make sure you specify at least the following attributes: version, download_url.
+Make sure you specify at least the following attributes: version and download_url.
 You will also need a wt_netacuity section in the authorization data bag for your environment that includes "admin_password".
-You can use the default of TIM_NEEDS_TO_ADD_THIS
+You can use the default staging password hashed, which is SHvWHezZSc7